PCGRLLM: Large Language Model-Driven Reward Design for Procedural Content Generation Reinforcement Learning

 \textbf{Reward generation} The number of self-feedback iterations was set to \( N_{\text{feedback}} = 6 \), and the self-alignment iterations were set to \( N_{\text{align}} = 5 \).
 For generating the LLM-based reward, OpenAI’s \texttt{gpt-4o-2024-08-06} \cite{hurst2024gpt} served as the primary backend language model.
 The breadth for the ToT and GoT methods was set to \( N_{\text{breadth}} = 2 \), balancing the depth of the thought nodes with exploration.
 The fitness function utilized an accuracy-based evaluation metric, calculated as the average score over 30 inferenced levels.
 To minimize variability in LLM responses, the temperature parameter, which governs stochasticity, was set to 0.
-The prompts used in the experiments are noted in Appendix \hyperref[sec:prompt_example]{D}.
+The prompts used in the experiments are noted in supplementary.

-While we attempted to control the LLM’s determinism, we still observed variance in first-iteration zero-shot accuracy across different prompt engineering and feedback types.
-Subtle differences in prompt structure (e.g., placeholders for auxiliary data) can affect on the reasoning process.
-We focus on how accuracy improves over subsequent iterations rather than focusing on zero-shot performance.
+To validate the RQs, we conducted a series of controlled experiments.
+For RQ1, we performed an ablation of the feedback module to assess its contribution to reward evolution.
+For RQ2, we compared normal and predefined feedback to examine how feedback quality influences refinement.
+To evaluate RQ3, we tested three prompt engineering strategies—CoT, ToT, and GoT—focusing on their impact on exploration efficiency.
+Finally, for RQ4, we contrasted heuristic evaluation with LLM-based self-evaluated fitness to determine its reliability as a criterion for guiding search.

 \textbf{Environment} The \textit{Dungeon} problem features seven game tiles and uses the \textit{Narrow} representation for the environment setting \cite{khalifa2020pcgrl}.
 The level size was set to \( 16 \times 16 \), and the agent was configured to scan the entire level three times per episode.
 The discrete action space consisted of five actions to modify the level, targeting five modifiable tiles: empty, wall, and three enemy types.
 At the start of each episode, the player and one door were randomly placed along one of the four edges of the level, and the nearby \( 3 \times 3 \) tiles were masked as unmodifiable.